The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 automate tasks to improve educational outcomes and experiences.

-should not replace human teachers.
-While AI excels at automating routine tasks
+AI cannot and should not replace human teachers.
+While AI excels at automating

-(like grading multiple-choice questions or providing instant feedback on
+routine tasks (like grading multiple-choice questions or providing instant

-grammar), personalizing content delivery, and analyzing data, it lacks the
+feedback on grammar), personalizing content delivery, and analyzing data, it

-essential human qualities that define effective teaching.
-Teachers provide
+lacks the essential human qualities that define effective teaching.
+Teachers

-empathy, emotional support, motivation, inspiration, moral guidance, cultural
+provide empathy, emotional support, motivation, inspiration, moral guidance,

 collaboration, and social skills.
 They build relationships, understand nuanced